 Educational equity means that every student has access to the educational resources and rigor they need at the right moment in their education across race, gender, language, ethnicity, disability, family background and/or family income.
-Due to the COVID-19 Pandemic, California state law has suspended the reporting of the state and local indicators on the 2020-2021 California State Dashboard.
-We are pleased at the past successes from the 2019 Dashboard that include: Decline in Chronic Absenteeism by 3%, Decline in Suspensions by .03%, English Language Arts Increased 7.1 point and Mathematics increased by 11.5 points.
+Due to the COVID-19 Pandemic, California state law has suspended the reporting of the state and local indicators on the 2021-2022 California State Dashboard.
+The 2022 Dashboard includes low suspension rate of .6%.
+Because students and families were coming out of COVID restrictions, a local assessment was used for the 2021 school year.
+This makes it difficult to compare the 2022 results as it is a different assessment.
+Chronic Absenteeism was not calculated on the 2021 Dashboard so cannot be compared either.
+This is a year of "reset" as students are more accustomed to daily attendance and learning in a physical classroom environment.
 The district has seen increases in Reading scores on the SFA reading inventory of more than 1 grade level in 82% of 1st-3rd grade students.
 The district will continue with Multi-Tier Systems of Support with initiatives such as, attendance recognition awards for students with perfect attendance, home visits to families that are not in attendance, work with staff and families on the issues relating to absenteeism.

 SFUSD Local Data:

-From the Cal Sas reporting 100% of teachers are fully credentialed and assigned appropriately.
+From the Cal Saas reporting 70% of teachers are fully credentialed and 100% assigned appropriately.